dp119/pypractice/docker.md

 Docker is an open-source lightweight containerization tool.

+It helps to easily create, deploy and run application using containers.

 Containerisation is bundling an application together with all it's related configuration files, libraries and dependencies.